Paradise Theater (Bronx): Impact

 When the theater opened in 1929, the Brooklyn Times-Union wrote that the Paradise Theater had been described as "the most elaborate theatre outside of Manhattan", and the Brooklyn Daily Times wrote that Broadway venues paled in comparison to the Loew's Kings and Paradise theaters.
 Logan Billingsley, the chairman of the Bronx Chamber of Commerce, said that "in every detail it will equal the pretentious display of talent that has marked the downtown [New York City] Loew theatres".
 Architecture and Building praised the theater's design, saying that "decorative artifice is carried to the extreme" there.

 In the 1970s, the New York Post characterized the Paradise as "one of the last truly splendid movie palaces in New York".
-A Times reporter wrote in 1997 that the Paradise had "considered one of the finest examples of the grand movie houses built during the earlier half of the century", and another Times writer summarized the theater as "beyond rococo".
+A Times reporter wrote in 1997 that the Paradise had been "considered one of the finest examples of the grand movie houses built during the earlier half of the century", and another Times writer summarized the theater as "beyond rococo".
 A Newsday reporter described the theater as having "flamboyant art-deco sensibility".
 After the theater was subdivided, the journalist Joseph Lelyveld wrote in The New York Times in 1977 that "its glory days as a landmark in the Bronx can be only a memory", while Elliott Stein wrote for Film Comment that "Eberson's grand design is a shambles".
 Conversely, a New York Daily News film guide said that "the Paradise is a must on every moviegoer's list", despite the subdivision of the auditorium.
 A writer for The Wilson Quarterly said in 2000 that images of the abandoned theater prompted "mixed disbelief, laughter, and regret in just about equal measure", citing the poor condition of the "architecturally giddy" decorations.

 When the theater reopened in 2005, a writer for The Journal News described the theater as feeling "more like a European opera house, with its elaborate baroque stylings, gilded surfaces and marble staircases".
 The New York Timess architectural critic Christopher Gray characterized the ground-floor spaces as a cross between a half-dozen palaces, and he described the auditorium as an "architectural atomic pile".
 Lloyd Ultan, the borough historian for the Bronx, said in 2012 that the Paradise was "a piece not only of theater history, but of architectural history as well".
 Yet another observer likened the Paradise Theater to "an outdoor baroque Italian garden".
 The architectural writer Judith Gura described the theater in 2015 as "an opulent escapist environment that could be enjoyed for as little as twenty-five cents" at the time of its opening.
 Reporters for the Bronx Times wrote that "the building screams vintage cinema", with its Baroque and Renaissance decorations.

 Images of the Paradise Theater were displayed at the Cooper-Hewitt Museum as part of a 1982 exhibition on American movie palaces.
 In addition, the theater was the subject of a 2003 short film.